Top 10 Local Dishes and Can’t-Miss Food in Bologna, Italy

 Cotoletta petroniana

 How would the typical milanese cotoletta be with some upgrades?
-The result would be the cotoletta petroniana, one of the most beloved main dishes by the bolognese.
-It is breaded meat fillets fried in lard, topped with prosciutto, parmesan cheese, and a sauce.
+The result would be the cotoletta petroniana, one of the most beloved main dishes by the Bolognese.
+It is breaded meat fillets fried in lard, topped with prosciutto, Parmesan cheese, and a sauce.

 We are sure that cotoletta petroniana would be one of the most irresistible dishes to try in a typical Bolognese trattoria.